 - Stool (fecal) exam.
-This test looks for parasites or their eggs (ova).
-Your doctor may give you a special container with preservative fluid for your stool samples.
+This test looks for parasites.
+Your doctor might give you a container with preservative fluid for your stool sample.
 Refrigerate — don't freeze — your samples until you take them to your doctor's office or lab.

 - Endoscopy.
-If you have symptoms, but the fecal exam doesn't reveal the cause, your doctor may request this test.
-After you're sedated, a doctor, usually a gastroenterologist, inserts a tube into your mouth or rectum to look for the cause of your symptoms.
-You'll need to fast beginning the night before the test.
+If you have symptoms, but the fecal exam doesn't reveal the cause, your doctor might request this test.
+When you're under sedation, a special camera on a tube is used to exam your digestive tract.

 - Blood tests.
-A blood test that can detect blastocystis is now available, but it isn't commonly used.
-However, your doctor may order blood tests to look for other causes of your signs and symptoms.
+A blood test that can detect blastocystis is available but not commonly used.
+However, your doctor might order blood tests to look for other causes of your signs and symptoms.

-If you have blastocystis without signs or symptoms, then you don't need treatment.
-Mild signs and symptoms may improve on their own within a few days.
+If you have a blastocystis infection without signs or symptoms, then you don't need treatment.
+Mild signs and symptoms might improve on their own within a few days.